freddiehaddad/neovim/README.md

 ## 🦀 The Oxidized Editor

 **Oxidized** (`oxy`) is a modern, high-performance text editor that reimagines Vim for the Rust era.
-Built from the ground up in Rust, it combines Vim's legendary efficiency with modern software engineering principles.
+Built from the ground up in Rust, it combines Vim's legendary efficiency with modern software engineering principles and features complete text objects and operators support with full undo integration.

 ## 🚀 Revolutionary Features